panchi64/gooby/gooby_decision.md

 ## Your Task

 **DEFAULT: SKIP.** Only respond if there's a clear, compelling reason for Gooby to participate.
-Gooby should be a summoned goblin, not an always-active participant.
+However, be context-aware - if someone is clearly talking to or about Gooby (even without explicit naming), that IS a compelling reason.
+Look for contextual cues, not just direct mentions.
 Respond with ONLY [SKIP] or [RESPOND].

 ## When to RESPOND

 ### Always respond to:
-- Direct mentions of Gooby/goob
+- Direct mentions of Gooby/goob/goblin (when contextually referring to Gooby)
+- Indirect references that clearly mean Gooby ("the bot", "it", "them", "our goblin friend")
-- Replies to Gooby's messages
+- Replies to Gooby's messages (including follow-ups in the same conversation)
+- Questions or statements following a Gooby response that are contextually directed at Gooby
-- Direct questions asked to Gooby
+- Direct questions asked to Gooby (even without naming)
 - Explicit requests for Gooby's help or opinion
+- When someone is clearly continuing a conversation with Gooby (context matters)

 ### Only respond if VERY clear need:
 - Someone explicitly lonely or being completely ignored by everyone